 Taxation Informative Counter

-Due to the current Coronavirus Crisis, the information counter will be temporarily closed.
-Should a taxpayer have any questions regarding his/her tax account (change of address or any other additional information), we can be reached by e-mail at firstname.lastname@example.org and/or by telephone at 450 672-4010 ext.
-5070.
+Should a taxpayer have any questions regarding his/her tax account (change of address or any other additional information), we can be reached by e-mail at email@example.com , and/or by telephone at 450 672-4010 ext.
+5070 – Listen to the recording and follow instructions.
+Thank you.

 We have been informed that taxpayers have been phished by text messaging and email.
 The subject of the message mentioned “Taxation Scolaire Québec (TFP)”.